-In the previous example menu, each line shows two books and indicates whether they are configured, deconfigured, or partially deconfigured.
+In the previous example menu, each line shows two DIMMs and indicates whether they are configured.

 To enable or disable Memory Repeat Gard, use menu option 77 of the Memory Configuration/Deconfiguration Menu.
-The default is enabled.

 To enable or disable runtime recoverable error repeat gard, use option 78 of the Memory Configuration/Deconfiguration Menu.
-The default is enabled.

-The failure history of each book is retained.
-If a book with a history of failures is brought back online by disabling Repeat Gard, it remains online if it passes testing during the boot process.
-However, if Repeat Gard is enabled, the book is taken offline again because of its history of failures.
+The failure history of each DIMM is retained.
+If a DIMM with a history of failures is brought back online by disabling Repeat Gard, it remains online if it passes testing during the boot process.
+However, if Repeat Gard is enabled, the DIMM is taken offline again because of its history of failures.